 Side effects of Anti-Inflammatory Drugs (NSAIDs)

-- Stomach upset (Gastrointestinal Irritation):
+- Stomach upset (Gastrointestinal Irritation)

 - Gastrointestinal (GI) Bleeding: NSAIDs can lead to a bleeding stomach ulcer (the ulcer itself is actually in the duodenum, just past the stomach).
-This occurs because the NSAIDs block the production of prostanglandins which normally facilitate the secretion of a protective lining (mucosa) in the stomach.
-Without this lining the stomach acid is more likely to erode through the tissue and produce bleeding.
+This occurs because the NSAIDs block the production of prostaglandins which normally facilitate the secretion of a protective lining (mucosa) in the stomach.
+Without this lining, the stomach acid is more likely to erode through the tissue and produce bleeding.
 This bleeding can be sudden and potentially fatal, particularly in older individuals who may not be able to tolerate a large blood loss.
-For this reason NSAIDs should be used with great caution, particularly in older patients:
+For this reason, NSAIDs should be used with great caution, particularly in older patients:

-- Increased Risk of Heart Attack (Myocardial Infarction): Recent studies have suggested that use of NSAIDs in high dosages and COX-2 antatgonist (NSAIDs that only block the cyclooxygenase-2 enzyme) likely increase the risk of a heart attack by up to 80%.
+- Increased Risk of Heart Attack (Myocardial Infarction): Recent studies have suggested that use of NSAIDs in high dosages and COX-2 antagonist (NSAIDs that only block the cyclooxygenase-2 enzyme) likely increase the risk of a heart attack by up to 80%.
 Therefore patients with a previous heart attack, congestive heart failure, or significant risk factors for a heart attack (ex. positive family history) should avoid the use of NSAIDs.

 - Increased bleeding: NSAIDs will tend to increase bleeding by indirectly inhibiting platelet function (platelets help form blood clots) which thereby increases the risk of bleeding.
-The tendency to increase bleeding make NSAIDs less than ideal for treating many acute injury because of the potential to cause more bleeding and therefore, more swelling and pain.
-Patient that are undergoing elective surgery should stop their NSAID use about 10 days prior to surgery in order not to increase the risk of bleeding associated with the surgery.
+The tendency to increase bleeding make NSAIDs less than ideal for treating many acute injuries because of the potential to cause more bleeding and therefore, more swelling and pain.
+Patients that are undergoing surgery should stop their NSAID use about 10 days prior to surgery in order not to increase the risk of bleeding associated with the surgery.

 - Kidney Problems: NSAIDs can lead to significant kidney problems even producing complete kidney failure.
 This is due to their effect of decreasing blood flow to the kidneys (the effect of blocking the prostaglandin production).
 Kidney problems tend to occur more in patients with existing kidney problems or in patients who are taking high doses of NSAIDs over a longer period of time.